voslucas/blog/_posts/2020-04-16-quatro-rules.md

 The goal is to get a line of 4 pieces where each piece has a characteristic in common, for example: all light, all small, all round, etc. Hence the name *Quatro*.
 The line can be horizontal, vertical or diagonal, as shown here:
 <div class="qexplain"></div>

-Examples of a winning board:
+Examples of a winning board.The four matching pieces are all hollow.
 <div class="qboard" data-pieces="4,12,9,16, 13,11,5,2, 15,7,0,6, 10,1,3,14"></div>
-(The four pieces are all hollow.)

 > There is an additional rule/variant for advanced players.
 In this variant you can also win (get *quatro*) if you place four machting pieces in a square (2×2).